ArcherFSharpTesting/Archer.Logger/README.md

 - `LogSuccesses: density: InformationDensity -> successes: TestSuccessContainer list -> unit`
 - `LogIgnored: density: InformationDensity -> ignored: TestIgnoreContainer list -> unit`

-## Archer.Logger String Helpers ##
+## Archer.Reporting String Helpers ##

-This document describes the string helper functions provided in the Archer.Logger library.
-These helpers are used for common string manipulations and formatting tasks within the logger.
+This document describes the string helper functions provided in the Archer.Reporting library.
+These helpers are used for common string manipulations and formatting tasks within the reporter.

 ### trim ###